epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-12-haskell-loop-with-map.markdown

 that you can apply directly,
 i.e. array, hash, map, function, and action.
-As additional, it also, give example of curry function, lambda function, eta reduction, and side effect, which is common in daily Haskell scripting.
+As additional, it also, give example of curry function, lambda anonymous function, eta reduction, and side effect, which is common in daily Haskell scripting.

 This is an example, from beginner, to another beginner.